Hike Through Volcanic Rock and Ice Caves at This Stunning National Monument

 Which begs the question: Did ancient Indigenous groups actually live among active lava flows?
 According to Abetz, probably not—but they very well may have seen, stumbled upon, or traveled to them.

 "When we’re talking 3,900 years ago, we’re looking at hunter-gatherers from the Archaic Period," says Abetz.
 "There is evidence to show that people have been at least visiting this land for over 10,000 years.”
 Either way, it’s incredible to imagine our ancestors watching New Mexico glow bright orange where we now see little but barren rock and tubes of ice.

 What to do in El Malpaís

-Nab an 8am breakfast burrito in nearby Albuquerque, and by ten you could be standing amongst volcanic carnage and sharp, craggy basalt that stretches as far as the eye can see.
-But before you head into El Malpaís, be sure to grab a bike helmet, gloves, knee pads, and a headlamp if you’re looking to go underground.
-You can nab a permit from either El Malpaís Visitor Center or El Morro Visitor Center and go caving on your own.
-(Note: The caves are currently closed to the public due to COVID-19; check the monument’s website for updates.)
+Nab an early morning breakfast burrito in nearby Albuquerque, and by 10 am, you could be standing amongst volcanic carnage and sharp, craggy basalt that stretches as far as the eye can see.
+Be sure to grab a bike helmet, gloves, knee pads, and a headlamp if you’re looking to go underground.
+You can secure a permit from either El Malpaís Visitor Center or El Morro Visitor Center and go caving on your own.

-And then there’s the second mistake hikers make: not bringing enough water.
+And then there’s the second mistake hikers make: Not bringing enough water.
 "Remember that El Malpaís is in a high desert, and natural water sources are scarce,” notes Abetz.
-Hikers should plan ahead and carry the water they need, especially when hiking through open land.
-Luckily, the national monument has a bit more infrastructure, with water and restrooms available.
+Hikers should plan ahead and carry in the water they need, especially when hiking through open land.
+Luckily, the National Monument is equipped with a bit more infrastructure, with water and restrooms available.